godhaprathima/Personal_Income_Expense_Tracker/README.md

 -- requirements.txt contains the packages with versions required.

-The final deployed application URL: https://adt-streamlit-app.onrender.com/
+The final application can be deployed.